Our Programs

 2. Addressing intervention orders & overhauling anger management (parts tested on indigenous offenders to rave reviews)

-3. Youth diversion (the 6 month pilot achieved a 0% recidivism rate)
+3. Youth diversion (our pilot of 2 cohorts over 8 months achieved achieved a 0% recidivism rate)

 4. Shoplifting offender treatment (no new arrests of youth who completed parts of this program in 6 month)